clulab/tomcat-text/message_specs/chat_analysis_message.md

 Field Name              | Type   | Description
 ---                     | ---    | ---
-label |string | The type of text in the span span |string | A substring of the text to be analyzed. arguments |map[string, extractions]| Map the Mention label to the taxonomy map start_offset | int | the starting index of the span in the text end_offset | int | The ending index of the span in the text taxonomy_matches | Seq[(string, string)] | Mapped span text extractions
+label |string | The type of text in the span span |string | A substring of the data text to be analyzed. arguments |map[string, extractions]| Map the Mention label to the taxonomy map start_offset | int | the starting index of the span in the data text end_offset | int | The ending index of the span in the data text taxonomy_matches | Seq[(string, string)] | arguments mapping to the span

 ## Example